azoth-lang/azoth.language.reference/src/class-initializers.md

 must be possible to store references to constant data into fields of the instance that would be mutable if the initializer were `mut self`.

+**TODO:** if the `self` reference is `read`, that wouldn't technically mean that there couldn't be a mutable reference to it elsewhere would would make assigning read only reference into it unsafe.
+Perhaps the parameter actually needs to be `const self`?
+That would also enforce that one actually needed to initialize the fields to `const` values.
+However, that would also seem to imply there can be zero mutation after the call to the base initializer.
+Would there also be cases where one wanted to construct and assign fields with mutable values that would only be frozen when the constructor was complete?

+**TODO:** can a `mut self` constructor of a `const class` use `self` after calling the base initializer to pass a mutable reference to such a class to something?
+That seems very strange and like it violates the spirit of every instance being read only.

 The initializer `self` parameter has special reference capabilities.
 As described in the sections below, it doesn't allow passing a non-fully initialized `self` to another method or function.
 Additionally, a read only self parameter still treats `var` fields as assignable during the first